-Leslie Rudd is a highly successful entrepreneur and co-founder of The Rudd Center for Food Policy and Obesity.
-Over the past decade, the Rudd Center has achieved considerable success improving America’s diet, preventing obesity, and reducing the stigma associated with overweight individuals.
-Back in 2005, however, Rudd’s organization little more than an idea—he was struggling to identify how to get his organization up and running.
+One of Sterling's clients was a highly successful entrepreneur and co-founder of a Center for Food Policy and Obesity at Yale University.
+Over the past decade, the Center has achieved considerable success improving America’s diet, preventing obesity, and reducing the stigma associated with overweight individuals.
+Back in 2005, however, the organization was little more than an idea—the client was struggling to identify how to make his charitable vision a reality.

-Shortly thereafter, Brownell and Rudd founded the Rudd Center together.
+Shortly thereafter, Brownell and the client founded the Center together.
 Since then, the organization has been at the forefront of the obesity debate in America, informing issues such as a ban on sweetened-cereal ads targeting children, the inclusion of calorie information on restaurant menus, and taxes on foods that are high in fat and low in nutritional value.
 As a result, Brownell was named one of Time Magazine’s Top 100 Most Influential People in 2006.
-Without Sterling’s guidance and expertise, however, Brownell and Rudd claim that the Rudd Center’s impact never would have been possible.
+Without Sterling’s guidance and expertise, however, Brownell and the client claim that the Center’s impact never would have been possible.
 Watch the video above to learn more.